When it comes to web design, every designer has a different plan. Yes, there’s no standard checklist.

 From clear calls to action (CTAs) and search functionality to great images and plenty of whitespaces, certain elements lead to an excellent web design.

-Today, we’re looking at three elements you should prioritize on your website because the devil is certainly in the details.
+Today, we’re looking at three elements you should prioritize on your website’s web design because the devil is certainly in the details.

 Since your website reflects your brand, it should represent your company positively and accurately.
-This means you should work on your value proposition and core messaging, utilize a high-resolution and crisp logo, and stick to your core color scheme.
+This means you should work on your core messaging, crisp logo, and stick to your color scheme.

 Large, unique typography

 Many enterprises use specific typography or font to distinguish themselves from their competitors.
 Recently, designers have been blessed with a range of fonts they can use, allowing brands to express themselves using typography accurately.

 The main aim of typography is to use a single design trend across the website to ensure readers are led to different parts of the page.
 This is something that the New Yorker does.

 When creating the brand of your company, your typography choice can offer hints about you and your business.
 Are you informational or functional?
 Serious or fun?
 Irrespective of what font you choose, ensure your designer never miss out on its applicability across computers or browsers.

 If you opt for a font that common computers and browsers don’t support, your website won’t display the way you want it to on different devices—which will go against your business.

 Just mobile devices alone (excluding tablets) generated more than 51% of global website traffic.
 This trend will only increase as more people use their mobile phones to access the web.
 Therefore, a modern web design shouldn’t ignore a mobile-friendly layout.